Personal Protective Equipment (PPE) Guide

 Head Protection

-- Electrical hazards could come into contact with the heads of workers.
+- Electrical hazards could contact the head

 Eye Protection

-- Provide adequate protection.
+- Provide adequate protection for the specific hazard

-- Fit properly and comfortably.
+- Fit properly and comfortably

-OSHA provides very specific information regarding the amount of protection needed for radiant energy.
+OSHA provides detailed guidance on the level of protection required for radiant energy.
 For welding shields, see OSHA 1926.102(c)(1); for laser protection, see OSHA 1926.102(c)(2)(i).